-ective Conclusion from research Action Monitoring Costs Time scale and Resources Funding

-IIA/1A Develop Public Rights of Way information available on the Council's website to aid access to information and problem reporting.
+Objective Conclusion from research Action Monitoring Costs Time scale and Resources Funding IIA/1A Develop Public Rights of Way information available on the Council's website to aid access to information and problem reporting.
 An ongoing trend on the questionnaire was the Council website should show more information regarding Public Rights of Way.
-Include information relating to: Land and user information leaflets Provide information electronically on North East Lincolnshire Councils Public Rights of Way pages and ensure it is up-to-date with legal event orders, registers and legal Notices. £ 2-5 Low Existing PROW Budget
+Include information relating to: Problem reporting Active/proposed legal orders and path closures Policy documents Add Public Path Order information to the web site informing of diversion, extinguishment and creation of paths.
+Land and user information leaflets Provide information electronically on North East Lincolnshire Councils Public Rights of Way pages and ensure it is up-to-date with legal event orders, registers and legal Notices. £ 2-5 Low Existing PROW Budget KEY: Costs f ef ef Estimated cost £10,000 per year ss than £5,000 per year between £5,000 and more than £10,000 per KEY2: Time scale Resources 2 2 To be undertaken in year To be undertaken in year To be undertaken in year And so on r 2 Low Medium High Medium labour i time) vive (existing staff resources) Intensive (some added staff Insiderable added staff time

-KEY:

-Time so scale

-1 2 3 To be undertaken in year 2

-Costs Resources

-EEE EEE E Estimated cost less than £5,000 per year.
-Low Low labour intensive (existing staff resource: Est Estimated cost less than £5,000 and £10,000 per year.
-Medium Medium labour intensive (some added staff to added staff time)